-- 1) Create an easy-to-remember name for your wireless network, write it into Wireless Network Name(SSID). - 2) Select Channel for your device. - 3) Select Most Secure (WPA/WPA2-PSK) encryption mode and enter a password below to prevent unauthorized access to your AP. - 4) Click Next, you will then come to Network Setting page for furthers configuration. - B. When you choose Repeater(Range Extender) mode, the Wireless Setting page will be shown in Figure 3-6.
+- 1) Create an easy-to-remember and distinguish name for your wireless network, write it into Wireless Network Name(SSID). - 2) Select Channel for your device. - 3) It's recommended select Most Secure (WPA/WPA2-PSK) encryption mode and enter a password below to prevent unauthorized access to your AP. - 4) Click Next, you will then come to Network Setting page for furthers configuration. - B. When you choose Repeater (Range Extender) mode, the AP will detect the wireless networks in your neighborhood, and then the window displaying a list of available SSIDs will appear in Figure 3-6.